3dbeb41841bfbfcc24d55143816cf7f1/js-objects-and-json/README.md

 - Explain the difference between object properties and methods
 - Create empty objects and objects with multiple properties and methods using object literal syntax
 - Compare adding and retreiving properties to an existing object using the dot and bracket notations
-- Access properties of an object using keys and helper methods (.hasOwnProperty)
-- Iterate over the keys of an object to return and manipulate values
-- Identify the properties that are inherited by an object's prototype
 - Use the `new ` operator with one or more arguments to set initial properties on a newly-constrcuted object

 ### Preparation